SeisComP/main/apps/gui-qt/scqcv/descriptions/scqcv.rst

 filter, only displaying the matching stream codes with QC parameter.
 Green colored fields indicate that the QC parameter values lie within the configured "good" interval.
 Red colors indicate that the QC parameters lie outside the tolerated value interval -- this stream might have an issue.
+All :ref:`colors are configurable <scqcv-sec-setup>`.
 Click on the table header to sort by the selected value or drag the columns to another position.
 The order of the columns is controlled by :confval:`parameter`.
 By clicking on a streamID, the past waveforms are displayed at length configured